hotaru355/cuckoo-hasura/README.md

 HASURA_ADMIN_SECRET=hasura
 ```

 Alternatively, you can provide the connection settings when instantiating your query or mutation.
-This comes in handy, if you need to connect to different Hasura instances whithin the same project:
+This comes in handy, if you need to connect to different Hasura instances within the same project:
 ```py
 Query(Author, config={
     "url": "http://hasura:8080/v1/graphql"